macaon/abs-storytel-provider-fixed/README.md

 A metadata provider that fetches book information from Storytel's API.

 ## Fixes in this fork (not commited)
 - Fixes the 403 error by adding user agent rotation between requests.
-(The original is annoucning itself as 'Storytel ABS-Scraper' which Storytel is apparently blocking after 1 successful search.
+(The original is annoucning itself as 'Storytel ABS-Scraper' which Storytel is apparently blocking after 1 successful search).

 ## Features
 - High-resolution cover images (640x640)